Syringe cleanup and free naloxone

-Free 24-hour Narcan vending machine
+Free 24-hour NARCAN vending machine

 Fire Station 21 at 3209 E. 38th St. now has a Narcan vending machine.
-The 24-hour vending machine contains more than 100 boxes of Narcan.
+The 24-hour vending machine contains more than 100 boxes of NARCAN.
 Each box holds two doses.
 It is free to community members with no barriers.

 Overview